AndradeSig/Wax-Engine/First_Program_Readme.md

 ### 🎮 Simple application with WaxEngine 🎮
-Here we will create a simple design, which will have just one square with a texture rotating in the center of the canvas.
+Here we will create a simple application, which will have just one square with a texture rotating in the center of the screen.
 <br/>
 This simple project is for you to see a little more about the "Quad" and how the Listener works.
 <br/>